Food Pantry Open Third Saturday of Month from 10-12 (Plus Reg Hours M-Th: 10-12, 1-3)

-Sherry and Bill reside in Blue Ridge, and they have three children, four grandchildren and six great grandsons.
-Bill is the current president of Kiwanis, an organization that also serves children of the community.
+Sherry and her husband Bill reside in Blue Ridge and have three children, six grandchildren, and seven great grandsons.
+Bill is the current Lieutenant Governor of Division 10 of Kiwanis, an organization also serving children and families.

-Sherry has been on the board of Fannin County Family Connection since January 2019.
+Sherry joined the board of Fannin County Family Connection in January 2019.

 “I came on board just in time to be involved in the search for and celebration of our new facility that opened in November 2019,” said Sherry.
 “It was amazing to see so many people come together with generous hearts to bring the new facility to life.
 The new facility has helped Fannin County Family Connection continue to touch so many lives in a positive way.”

 As a board member, Sherry’s goal is to be aware of what is happening in the community and the effect it is having on the wellness and growth of our community’s children and families.